tum-ens/urbs/doc/tutorial.rst

       if not os.path.exists(result_dir):
           os.makedirs(result_dir)

-* `urbs`_ is the module whose functions are used mainly in this script.
-These are :func:`read_excel`, :func:`create_model`, :func:`report` and :func:`plot`.
+* `urbs`_ is the directory which includes the modules, whose functions are used mainly in this script.
+These are :func:`read_excel`, :func:`create_model`, :func:`report` and :func:`result_figures`.
 More functions can be found in the document :ref:`API`.

 * `pyomo.opt.base`_ is a utility package by `pyomo`_ and provides the function ``SolverFactory`` that allows creating a ``solver`` object.
 This objects